TheMorc/LS08-things/README.md

 It includes:
 * LSMS Mod Utility decompilation
 * LSToolkit src code
-* (maybe also) GIANTSi3dFormatConvertor src code
+* ~~(maybe also) GIANTSi3dFormatConvertor src code~~ This thing doesn't exist yet...
-* modified Blender Exporter for GE 0.2.5-4.0.0
+* both versions of i3d Blender Exporter for GIANTS Editor v0.2.5-4.0.0
 * unpacked scripts.zip

-and more to come..
+and hopefully even more things to come..

 ## Passwords
 `411S6R5772V673kT` password for most versions of the game